apititan/isc-bind-api/README.md

 - The low-level classes allow for the manipulation of DNS zones, messages, names, and records directly.
 Almost every RR type is supported.

-dnspython was initially created at [Nominum](https://www.nominum.com)where to test DNS nameservers.
+dnspython was initially created at [Nominum](https://www.nominum.com) where to test DNS nameservers.

 ## Inspired by